 Next time you feel a physical pain in your body, especially if it comes out of nowhere, try this exercise:

 - Notice where the pain is, and feel into the sensation.
 It may increase or become more pronounced at this time.

 - Breathe into the pain.
 With each inhale, imagine that breath going straight to the painful area.
 With each exhale, “push” the sensation towards your closest extremity (arm or leg).

 - Visualize the area as particles, constantly moving.
 You can try seeing the area as a dark cloud, and focus on spreading the cloud out.

 - At this point, the pain may move to another location – confirming the truth that pain is fluid.

 - Repeat the practice with each new area that becomes painful, until it has left your body.
 Remember to continue breathing throughout the process.

-It has been amazing to watch many of my reiki clients become amazed as they are able to physically feel the pain and tingling move throughout their body until it is released.
-If you feel that you are unable to feel anything on your own when trying this exercise, I highly suggest booking a reiki session!
-This will open you up to feeling the sensations in your body and you can even let your practitioner know what you are hoping to achieve beforehand.
+I’ve watched many of my reiki clients become amazed as they’re able to physically feel the pain and tingling move throughout their body until it is released.
+If you feel that you’re unable to feel anything on your own when trying this exercise, I highly suggest booking a reiki session!
+This will open you up to feeling the sensations in your body and you can even let your practitioner know what you’re hoping to achieve beforehand.